-Serena Puang is a freelance journalist who writes about accessibility, culture, language, education, and their intersections.
+Serena Puang is a journalist and cultural critic currently based in Baton Rouge, Louisiana.
 If you’d like to pitch me a book, please read more about my book preferences here.
+I am open to comissions.

 You can get in touch here.